RACMS007/RACMS007/README.md

 - 👋 Hi, I’m @RACMS007
 - 👀 I’m interested in ...building a time sheet application
 - 🌱 I’m currently learning ...
-Visual Basic.NET
+Visual Basic.NET or Python
 - 💞️ I’m looking to collaborate on ... sample program
 - 📫 How to reach me ... racms007@hotmail.com